0xtoko/opensea-meta-updater/README.md

 It can query all items and queue metadata update on 10,000 items in around 250 seconds!

+> Recently, Opensea has tightened the security around their GraphQL API.
+Therefore update.py script might be blocked by the cloudflare.
+In this only way to push the updates is to use the manual_mutation.py and copy paste the generated mutations to the browser console and run them.
+(This will only work if you already have generated the items list.)
+> Fix for this change are in progress.

 <p align="center">
   <img src="https://storage.googleapis.com/opensea-static/Logomark/OpenSea-Full-Logo%20(dark)%20-%20thumb.png" width="500">
 </p>